jimbuck/desktop-with-blazor-2019/slides/slides/04-building-with-blazor/04-services.md

 Note:

+- Singleton, Scoped, Transient
-- Singleton and transient are the same
+- Singleton and Transient are the same